Digital Agency Industry Report

 Agency margins are mainly influenced by two levers.
 The most impactful is often the billing rate.
 Closely behind billing rates is an agency’s utilization rate.
 These two levers have the most significant impact on an agency’s profitability.

-The average profit margin for a digital agency in the U.S. since 2015 is 16%.
-Studio (<10 FTE) sized agencies are typically the most profitable, but after a shop grows past 10 FTEs, net income margins remain fairly stable at around 15%.
+The average profit margin for a digital agency in the U.S. since 2015 is 15%.
+Studio (<10 FTE) sized agencies are typically the most profitable.
+After a shop grows past 10 FTEs, net income margins fall slightly to an average of 15% for Small (10-24 FTE), and then they fall further to an average of 13% once an agency grows above 25 FTEs.
 This places digital agencies as one of the more profitable types of businesses.

 The most significant expense for an agency is employee costs.
 Salaries and benefits make up almost all Costs of Goods Sold and a significant portion of Operating Expenses.